 top of page

-The 5 Stages of Roof Decay
+The 5 Stages of Decay

 Understanding the progression of roof deterioration is essential for homeowners.
 This detailed timeline breaks down how neglected gutters lead to structural decay, starting from the first signs of moisture to critical failure.